 After her undergraduate work, she joined the United States Army as a mental health specialist, working with active-duty soldiers to address their mental health needs.
 Following her military service, she earned a master’s and doctorate in Clinical Psychology from Regent University in Virginia Beach, Virginia, where she specialized in marriage and family work and became heavily involved with the MMATE Center’s Hope-Focused couples’ therapy project.
 This remains her primary orientation toward couples’ therapy.

 Dr. Poma completed her internship in Clinical Psychology at the Dayton VA Medical Center.
 She completed her postdoctoral training program in clinical psychology at Portage Path Behavioral Health in Akron, Ohio.
 Dr. Poma is a member of the American Psychological Association, Ohio Psychological Association, American Association of Marriage and Family Therapy, Ohio Association of Marriage and Family Therapy, and Christian Association of Psychological Studies.

 She also gives presentations on topics including, but not limited to: Marriage Enrichment, Sexual Concerns, Family Issues, Church Responses to Mental Illness, Psychotherapy, and Mental Illness.
 Dr. Poma provides individual therapy, couples and/or marital therapy, family therapy, therapy to address sexual concerns, and Christian counseling (as well as therapy with other highly religious individuals).
 She also specializes in psychotherapy/counseling with veteran and military populations (as well as family members) and trauma.
-Dr. Poma sees children age 4 and up and adults at the Boardman, Ohio office.
+Dr. Poma sees children age 4 and up and adults at the Poland, Ohio office.